blancaag/ss_image_class/src/nbs/README.md

   - Data augmentation: setting up a random set of augmented data generators based on the image transformation options available for the 'ImageDataGenerator' class on Keras.

     The pipeline of is mainly by the aug_data_generators() function contained in ```utils_functions.py```:

     It iterates over a range of values for different parameters in order to generate a set of 288 different generators.
 A sample of the produced images gets stored in the src/output/aug_data_sample directory.

+  - Modeling:
+    - Base model: instanciating the ImageNet pre-trained models
+    - Generating features: generating and store the base model output features after 'feeding' it with the augmented training data set
+    - Top model: training a top layer for the base model with the generated features
+    - Setting alternative top models: exploring other top layer architectures.
+    - Training the whole model: 'unfreezing' some of the base model's last layer blocks and retrain the base + top model with the original training images -w/o data augmentaion.
+    - Visualizing predictions

   ```
   def aug_data_generators(model, n_gen=None, cropping=None):